Home Buying

 Stamp duty for first home buyers in WA

-If you're a first home buyer in WA and are eligible for the First Home Owners Grant, you can also access a concessional rate of stamp duty.
-You can also access a concession on your stamp duty as a first home buyer when purchasing an established home in WA.
+If you're a first home buyer in WA and are eligible for the First Home Owners Grant.
+You can access stamp duty exemptions and concessions when purchasing your first home.
+The thresholds vary depending on property type and location.

-• First home buyers purchasing a block of land valued at less than $300,000 are exempt from paying stamp duty.
+• First home buyers purchasing vacant land valued at less than $350,000 are exempt from paying stamp duty.

 If your property exceeds these value thresholds, you can check the WA Government website to see if you're eligible for the residential rate of duty.